HV220/SmartCalculator/README.md

 ## Introduction

-SmartCalc v2.0 is a comprehensive calculator application that provides a wide range of mathematical computations, including basic arithmetic, advanced functions, and a dedicated credit calculator for annuity and differentiated payments.
+SmartCalculator is a comprehensive calculator application that provides a wide range of mathematical computations, including basic arithmetic, advanced functions, and a dedicated credit calculator for annuity and differentiated payments.
 This document outlines the main features, installation requirements, and commands to build and maintain the application.

 ## Main Features